NikhilJha42/Infrastructure_as_code/documentation/Ansible_set_up.md

 sudo apt-get update -y
 sudo apt-get install ansible
 ```
-> 5. SSH into the two other VMs with the command `ssh vagrant@192.168.33.11` from the controller VM.
+> 5. SSH into the two other VMs with the command `ssh vagrant@192.168.33.11` and `ssh vagrant@192.168.33.12` from the controller VM.

-> 6. Go to the directory `/etc/ansible` in the controller VM with the `cd` command.
+> 6. Return to the controller, and go to the directory `/etc/ansible`.

 > 7. List directories nicely with this dependency: `sudo apt-get install tree -y`.